Certifieddonnie/Dynasty-DemoApp/README.md

 ```
 /api/vi/auth/token
 ```
-**Response:** This request leads old users to the page where they enter their login details and get logged in to utilise and consume the API.
+**Response:** This request leads old users to the page where they enter their login details and get logged in to utilize and consume the API.

 ### User profile
 **Endpoint:** `/api/vi/user/profile`